muntorg/munt-official/developer-tools/README.md

 This directory, and sub-directories, contain various scripts that are not a core part of the repository itself, but aid developers with working with maintaining the repository, or building the repository for specific configurations and so forth.

-* build_docker.sh        - Build Gulden/GuldenD binaries inside a docker container
+* build_docker.sh        - Build Munt/Munt-daemon binaries inside a docker container
-* build_node.sh          - Build a copy of the Gulden core "unity" library that can be used from node/electron applications
+* build_node.sh          - Build a copy of the Munt core "unity" library that can be used from node/electron applications
-* build_android_core.sh  - Build a copy of the Gulden core "unity" library that can be used from android applications
+* build_android_core.sh  - Build a copy of the Munt core "unity" library that can be used from android applications
-* build_ios_core.sh      - Build a copy of the Gulden core "unity" library that can be used from ios applications
+* build_ios_core.sh      - Build a copy of the Munt core "unity" library that can be used from ios applications
 * gencheckpoints.sh      - Generate updated/recent checkpoints to be used for new builds (result must be manually pasted into chainparams.cpp as appropriate)
 * genbootstrap.sh        - Build a bootstrap file up until most recent blocks; If an existing checkpoint file exists then it will update the existing file instead of starting from genesis each time.
-* update_translations.sh - Sync the translation strings with the latest from translate.gulden.com (bi-directional)
+* update_translations.sh - Sync the translation strings with the latest from translate.munt.org (bi-directional)